Vazif Meylanov: Imprisonment and exile

-Vazif Meylanov was imprisoned in punitive confinement, with nutritional standard 9b (every second day), from April 10, 1981, to June 1982 for refusing to work.
-During that period of time he was twice goaded into dystrophy, then he was placed in the prison hospital, but after that he was imprisoned in punitive confinement again.
+Vazif Meylanov was imprisoned in punitive confinement, with nutritional standard 9b (every second day), from April 10, 1981, to June 1982, for refusing to work.
+During that period of time, he was twice goaded into dystrophy, then placed in the prison hospital.
+Afterwards, he was imprisoned in punitive confinement again.

-As Vazif Meylanov didn't give his consent to work, the restrictive was changed and he was transferred to prison in Chistopol, where he spent three years from 1982 to 1985 in punishment cell with a strict prison regime.
+As Vazif Meylanov didn't give his consent to work, his restriction was changed and he was transferred to prison in Chistopol, where he spent three years from 1982 to 1985 in a punishment cell with a strict prison regime.